 Thank you for your interest in becoming an alumni mentor through Marquette’s CIRCLES eMentor Network.
-We hope that sharing your professional insights and talents with a Marquette student or younger alumnus will be a rewarding experience for both of you.
+We hope that sharing your professional insights and talents with a Marquette student or recent graduate will be a rewarding experience for both of you.

 The guidelines that follow contain suggestions for enhancing the relationship between mentors and mentees.
 Please take a moment to review them before visiting our mentor sign-up form.

 A mentor helps to guide a student or fellow alumnus/a by sharing expertise, advice, personal experiences and insight, helping the mentee to understand the different career options and companies in the field, the daily work involved in their professions, and the skills which will improve their success potential.
 Mentors encourage mentees to network with other professionals and educate mentees on available networking options.
 As an online mentor, we ask that you:

 Provide students and fellow alumni with advice on careers, industries/industry trends and organizations within your areas of expertise

 Respond in a timely, professional, and appropriate fashion to inquiries

 Feel free to limit the number of contacts in a time period